Spanish Mackerel vs Cero Mackerel: The Fish Differences

 King Mackerel

-The mackerel king is found in The Atlantic Ocean, The Gulf of Mexico and South America.
+The mackerel king is found off the Atlantic coast in the Atlantic Ocean, The Gulf of Mexico and South America.
 They are also found in the Indian Ocean.

 Spanish Mackerel and Cero Mackerel Habitats and Fishing